 STEP 5: Preflight Checks¶

-It is strongly recommended to perform the automated preflight tests on every node to ensure that the node has "compatible" hardware, software and configuration.
+It is strongly recommended to perform automated preflight tests on every node to ensure that it has "compatible" hardware, software, and configuration.
 View the detailed list of preflight checks.

-- SSH into the node and run the amd64 (or) arm64 installer based on the requirement using the provided passphrase and credentials.
+- SSH into the node and run the amd64 (or) arm64 installer based on the requirement using the provided passphrase and credentials

 - From the node installation instructions, copy the preflight check command and run it